-The bad news is that the government had to borrow the $9 billion.
+The bad news is that, according to the Curadebt reviews, the government had to borrow the $9 billion.
 This will have to be funded by taxpayers.
 The interest payments will continue.
 The taxes collected to repay these loans will reduce jobs in the private sector.

 The bad news is that the money borrowed did not go to create jobs in the strictly private sector.

 If you gave each "new" employee the $1,630,000 in CASH, they could invest it and @ 3% they would make $48,900 per year or $4,075 per month just sitting on their butt.
 I'll take it !
 Our children and grandchildren will be paying this back for years and years and years thanks to the " Ineligible One " !
 Anyone BUT Obama in November !

 What new employees?
 As soon as the money is earmarked , it will go into someone's pocket( disappear) & the jobs will go down the drain.

 the guy is a village idiot and everyone who voted for him and want him again are his stooges.

 The thing to ask now is How much of that money made it's way back up stream to Obama's reelection funds?
 It obviously did not go to making the jobs!